mantidproject/mantid/docs/source/release/v6.3.0/framework.rst

 ############
 - Introduced a naming convention for ``algorithms``, and ``deprecated aliases`` as the preferred method for renaming a C++ or Python algorithms.
 - Enabled deprecation of Python algorithms; instructions on how to deprecate a C++ or Python algorithm are available in the developer documentation.
 - Improvement for the Liquids Reflectometer at SNS.
-Added functionality to the `LRReflectivityOutput` algorithm to automatically compute the Q resolution from the data.
-An option has been added to the `LRAutoReduction` algorithm to switch this feature on and off.
+Added functionality to the :ref:`LRReflectivityOutput <algm-LRReflectivityOutput>` algorithm to automatically compute the Q resolution from the data.
+An option has been added to the :ref:`LRAutoReduction <algm-LRAutoReduction>` algorithm to switch this feature on and off.
 - Added a :ref:`Power Law <func-PowerLaw>` function to General Fit Functions.

 Improvements